munkiat/tyk-docs/tyk-docs/content/api-management/manage-apis/api-security/authorisation.md

 ## Split Authorisation

 Implement authorisation in the best locations across the stack.
+For an overview of the different authorisation levels across the stack please visit this [page]({{< ref "/api-management/manage-apis/api-security/authorisation-levels" >}}).
 Use the gateway to handle general API authorisation related to hosts, methods, paths and properties.
 This leaves the API to handle the finer details of object-level authorisation.
 In terms of OWASPs authorisation categories, it can be split as follows:

 ### Object Level Authorisation